Rio Grande 315: Restoration

-Operations since Restoration
+Operations since restoration

 No. 315 has operated on the Durango and Silverton Narrow Gauge Railroad and the Cumbres and Toltec Scenic Railroad multiple times since its restoration.
 315 was a common Attendee of the Railfest events held at the D&SNG from 2007 to 2016, visiting the C&TS often as well.

 In 2016, No. 315 went to the C&TS to participate in their Narrow Gauge Rendezvous event.
-The DRHS and the C&TS then decided that the Locomotive is to remain on C&TS Property until at least 2025, where its played parts in the festivities associated with 37th National Narrow Gauge Convention, the C&TS opening day 2018 and 2019, multiple private charters, and the Victorian Iron Horse Roundup to celebrate the 50th anniversary of the C&TS.
-By the end of the C&TS 2021 season in October, the locomotive is required to receive its FRA federally mandated 1,472-day boiler inspection and overhaul.
+The DRHS and the C&TS then decided that the locomotive is to remain on C&TS property until at least 2025, where it played parts in the festivities associated with 37th National Narrow Gauge Convention, the C&TS opening day 2018 and 2019, multiple private charters, and the Victorian Iron Horse Roundup to celebrate the 50th anniversary of the C&TS.
+By the end of the C&TS 2021 season in October, the locomotive was required to receive its FRA federally mandated 1,472-day boiler inspection and overhaul.
 It later returned to service on March 8, 2023.
+In 2025 it was announced the locomotive would travel to the Colorado Railroad Museum by the end of the year.